AyymericArn/Sapper-Three-Starter/README.md

 ...so that you can cache them (though you can choose not to, for example if you don't want to cache very large files).

-## Bundler config

-Sapper uses Rollup or webpack to provide code-splitting and dynamic imports, as well as compiling your Svelte components.
-With webpack, it also provides hot module reloading.
-As long as you don't do anything daft, you can edit the configuration files to add whatever plugins you'd like.

 ## Production mode and deployment

 To start a production version of your app, run `npm run build && npm start`.
 This will disable live reloading, and activate the appropriate bundler plugins.